- Information for passengers

 As the independent regulator of Britain's railways we are here to ensure our railways operate safely and provide value for money for passengers and taxpayers.

-If you want advice or help with any of these areas, you can visit the relevant sections of our website, or start with our frequently asked questions.
+If you want advice or help with any of these areas, you can visit the relevant sections of our website.

 You may also find useful to read our very brief guide to the rail industry in Britain.